camelgod/playnite-setup-guide/README.md

 Install the [PCSX2]("https://github.com/PCSX2/pcsx2") manually.

 Use custom arguments: `-batch -fullscreen -- {ImagePath}`

+The batch argument will make PCSX2 close instantly when exiting the game.

 Inside the PCSX2 Settings, set a hotkey for "Exit Virtual Machine" to return to Playnite.